 Prior to working at the NYCLU, Bodde worked as a legal educator in Cambodia for communities in provincial areas focusing on the legal and extralegal remedies for violations of women’s rights and citizens’ land rights.
 This work combined both her background as a New York City teacher and her commitment to fighting violence and poverty by empowering women.
 She has also worked at the Office of the United Nations High Commissioner for Refugees and, as a volunteer immigration attorney, has assisted in securing asylum status for recent refugees.

-Bodde received a BA from Boston College in 2003 and a MS in Education from Mercy College in 2005.
+Bodde received a B.A. from Boston College in 2003 and a M.S. in education from Mercy College in 2005.
 She resides in South Slope, Brooklyn.

 Meng has a B.A. from the University of Chicago, an M.A. from King’s College London, and a J.D. from Brooklyn Law School.
+She is also a member of the Board of Directors for Mekong NYC, a community-based organization that works to empower the Southeast Asian community.

 Nathan Vogel joined the NYCLU as legislative counsel in July, 2012.
 He supports NYCLU’s mission by monitoring the state legislature, analyzing bills and directly advocating for robust protections for civil liberties in New York.